Moritz Schlick: The Vienna Circle and Wittgenstein

-General Theory of Knowledge and later works
+General Theory of Knowledge and other works

 Schlick had worked on his Allgemeine Erkenntnislehre (General Theory of Knowledge) between 1918 and 1925, and, though later developments in his philosophy were to make various contentions of his epistemology untenable, the General Theory is perhaps his greatest work in its acute reasoning against synthetic a priori knowledge.
 This critique of synthetic a priori knowledge argues that the only truths which are self-evident to reason are statements which are true as a matter of definition, such as the statements of formal logic and mathematics.
 The truth of all other statements must be evaluated with reference to empirical evidence.
-If a statement is proposed which is not a matter of definition, and not capable of being confirmed or falsified by evidence, that statement is "metaphysical", which is synonymous with "meaningless", or "nonsense".
-This is the principle upon which members of the Vienna Circle were most clearly in agreement—with each other, as well as with Wittgenstein.
+If a statement is proposed which is not a matter of definition, and not capable of being confirmed or falsified by evidence, that statement is "metaphysical", which is synonymous with "meaningless" or "nonsense".
+This is the principle upon which members of the Vienna Circle were most clearly in agreement with each other, as well as with Wittgenstein.

+Schlick distinguished between internal rules and application rules of language.
+The former are grammar rules which govern the usage of expressions in relation to other expressions, such as formation rules and transformation rules.
+The latter are rules which govern the application of language to things external to language, these include descriptions of observations and the use of indexicals and demonstratives.

+Free will

+Schlick believed in free will.
+He regarded the "so-called problem of the freedom of the will" as a "pseudo-problem" which was "one of the greatest scandals of philosophy".

+In Schlick's view the supposed contradiction between determinism and free will was caused by a misunderstanding due to "an erroneous interpretation of the meaning of 'law'".
+In the legal system a law is "a rule by which the state prescribes certain behavior to its citizens".
+Whereas in science, "the word 'law' means something quite different.
+The natural law is not a prescription as to how something should behave, but a formula, a description of how something does in fact behave.
+The two forms of 'laws' have only this in common: both tend to be expressed in formulae'.
+This has led to confusion among philosophers and "since natural laws are only descriptions of what happens, there can be in regard to them no talk of 'compulsion'".